-- A. The blasting company shall notify all abutters within five hundred (500) feet of the area where the blasting will occur by certified mail a minimum of 72 hours (excluding Saturday, Sunday and holidays) in advance of the blasting.
-The term "abutter" as defined in subdivision and site plan review regulations shall be used for the notification of zoning abutters; - B. The Fire Department, Police Department, Highway Department and Building Inspector shall receive the same notice, also sent by certified mail, at least 72 hours (excluding Saturday, Sunday and holidays) in advance of the blasting; - C. The name and address of the blasting company, licensed with the State of New Hampshire, shall be provided; - D. The name of a company representative shall be provided and the twenty-four (24) hour telephone number of the representative; such representative being a person who is capable of responding to claims and issues arising from the blasting preformed; - E. A pre-blast survey shall be completed by the blasting company for an area within five hundred (500) feet of the proposed blasting; - F. Any reports, measurements or video tapes made in connection with this pre-blasting survey or with the subsequent blasting shall be made available upon request to all abutters with five hundred (500) feet of the area; - G. The cost of such a pre-blast survey shall be borne by the blasting company; - H. The use and Transport License of the hauler shall be designated; - I. The route of removing blasting material shall be designated; - J. The location of the blasting shall be designated; - K. The blasting shall take place within the hours of 8:00 A.M. to 5:00 P.M., Monday through Friday; - L. An Insurance Certificate shall be posted by the blasting company with the Fire Chief in an amount and type deemed appropriate by the Building Inspector and the Town Administrator with the Town of Hampton Falls named as an additional insured prior to any blasting; - M. Dig Safe shall be notified; - N. Material Safety Data Sheet(s) shall be on the job site and filed with the Fire Department; - O. There shall be a seismograph on all blast sites; and - P. There shall be no storage of blasting or cap materials on site.
+- A. The blasting company shall notify all abutters within five hundred feet (500') of the area where the blasting will occur by certified mail a minimum of seventy-two (72) hours (excluding Saturday, Sunday and holidays) in advance of the blasting.
+The term "abutter" as defined in subdivision and site plan review regulations shall be used for the notification of zoning abutters; - B. The Fire Department, Police Department, Highway Department and Building Inspector shall receive the same notice, also sent by certified mail, at least seventy-two (72) hours (excluding Saturday, Sunday and holidays) in advance of the blasting; - C. The name and address of the blasting company, licensed with the State of New Hampshire, shall be provided; - D. The name of a company representative shall be provided and the twenty-four (24) hour telephone number of the representative; such representative being a person who is capable of responding to claims and issues arising from the blasting preformed; - E. A pre-blast survey shall be completed by the blasting company for an area within five hundred feet (500') of the proposed blasting; - F. Any reports, measurements or video tapes made in connection with this pre-blasting survey or with the subsequent blasting shall be made available upon request to all abutters with five hundred feet (500') of the area; - G. The cost of such a pre-blast survey shall be borne by the blasting company; - H. The use and Transport License of the hauler shall be designated; - I. The route of removing blasting material shall be designated; - J. The location of the blasting shall be designated; - K. The blasting shall take place within the hours of 8:00 A.M. to 5:00 P.M., Monday through Friday; - L. An Insurance Certificate shall be posted by the blasting company with the Fire Chief in an amount and type deemed appropriate by the Building Inspector and the Town Administrator with the Town of Hampton Falls named as an additional insured prior to any blasting; - M. Dig Safe shall be notified; - N. Material Safety Data Sheet(s) shall be on the job site and filed with the Fire Department;